clawpack/doc/doc/installing.rst

 If not then either your `$PYTHONPATH` environment variable is not set properly or the required symbolic links were not created.
+See :ref:`setenv` for more information, and :ref:`python_path` if you are having problems with importing Python modules.

 Next go to :ref:`first_run`.